open-mpi/ompi/docs/tuning-apps/affinity.rst

 Memory affinity
 ---------------

-Memory affinity is increasingly relevant on modern servers because most architectures exhibit Non-Uniform Memory Access (NUMA) architectures.
+Memory affinity is critically important on modern servers because most architectures exhibit Non-Uniform Memory Access (NUMA) architectures.
 In a NUMA architecture, memory is physically distributed throughout the machine even though it is virtually treated